SMS Von der Tann: Design preparation

+Among the preliminary designs were options that carried the secondary guns either in four twin-gun turrets or in casemates in a central battery.
+Those proposals with turret-mounted secondary guns were rejected, leaving two for further consideration: Project I and Project II.
+The former carried its main guns in two twin turrets, fore and aft, and four single turrets, two per side amidships.
+Project II carried its guns in four twin turrets, two of which were amidships.
+Eickstedt submitted a competing proposal for a ship with six 28 cm guns and a secondary battery of 17 cm guns.
+These would have been mounted on the centerline, which provided the same broadside as the other two designs, but at about 800 t less displacement.
+Tirpitz rejected the idea, citing the political problem of responding to an eight-gun British ship with a six-gun German vessel.

-By the end of September, the design staff had submitted three basic arrangements to the Kaiser: "1a", with two twin turrets and four single turrets; "2a", with four twin turrets; and "5a", with three twin turrets and two single mounts.
+By 28 September, the design staff had submitted three basic arrangements to the Kaiser: "1a", with two twin turrets and four single turrets; "2a", with four twin turrets; and "5a", with three twin turrets on the centerline and two single mounts in forward wing positions.
 All three variants mounted their secondary guns in a casemate battery.
 The Kaiser approved "2a", which the design staff continued to refine, producing "2b" by moving the wing turrets to an en echelon arrangement that provided a theoretical broadside of all eight guns (though severe blast effects prevented this in practice).
-The decision was made to switch from triple-expansion steam engines to steam turbines for the propulsion system, which would increase speed to 24 kn; this produced the "2a1" variant; improvements to the protection scheme and increases to the designed horsepower resulted in the final version, "2c1".
+During a meeting on 7 November, the navy's senior leadership reviewed the two proposals, along with an updated version of "5a"; the General Navy Department preferred the greater firepower granted by "5a", and cited the blast effects in their objection to "2b".
+Tirpitz argued that "5a" would require a significant increase in displacement to match the speed of "2b".
+He and Eickstedt settled on "2b" as their preferred design, which finally settled the matter.
+At the same meeting the decision was made to switch from triple-expansion steam engines to steam turbines for the propulsion system, which would increase speed to 24 kn; this produced the "2a1" variant; improvements to the protection scheme and increases to the designed horsepower resulted in the final version, "2c1".

-On 22 June 1907, the Kaiser authorized construction of "Cruiser F", to be named Von der Tann, after Ludwig Freiherr von und zu der Tann-Rathsamhausen, a Bavarian general who fought in the Franco-Prussian War of 1870.
+On 22 June 1907, the Kaiser authorized construction of cruiser "F", to be named Von der Tann, after Ludwig Freiherr von und zu der Tann-Rathsamhausen, a Bavarian general who fought in the Franco-Prussian War of 1870.
 The contract was awarded to the Blohm & Voss shipyard in Hamburg on 26 September 1907.
 The ship cost 36.523 million Marks, an increase of thirty-three percent over Blücher and a doubling of the price of the previous armored cruiser Scharnhorst.
 The significant increases in price caused major problems for the German fleet, as the Naval Laws that governed the construction program assumed that prices would remain fairly stable over time.